← Biology

 Tm is the temperature at which roughly half of a DNA duplex is denatured.
 It depends on length, GC%, and salt conditions.

-This tool shows Ta (lower Tm minus offset) as a guide.
-Optimize with gradient PCR when needed.
+This tool shows Ta from the lower primer Tm minus an offset as a starting guide.
+Final PCR conditions should be optimized with gradient PCR when needed.

 Different formulas make different assumptions.
-Nearest-neighbor is more detailed; simple formulas and Wallace are quick estimates.
+Nearest-neighbor uses sequence context and salt correction, while simpler formulas and Wallace are faster rough estimates.

 Does salt concentration affect Tm?